Which company supplies my energy?

 Who is my electricity supplier?

-To find out who your electricity supplier is, call your regional electricity distribution company.
+To find out who your electricity supplier is use TheEnergyShop energy supplier finder tool.
+Or call your regional electricity distribution company.

 Great Britain is split up into 14 electricity distribution regions (Northern Ireland is integrated with the Republic of Ireland’s grid which works differently).
 Each region has a company whose job it is to own, maintain and operate the electricity infrastructure in that area – basically the system of cables and towers that bring electricity from the national transmission network to homes and businesses.
 These companies are referred to as Distribution Network Operators, or DNOs for short.
 These distribution companies know who supplies your property and can provide you with the information on request.
 By the way, your DNO will also be able to tell you what your MPAN (Mater Point Administration Number) number is, so if you also need this information then why not ask them at the same time.